praticodes/OnceUponATime/README.md

 # OnceUponATime
-A web application that uses generative AI to create fictional narratives that are a twist of traditional fairy tales.
+A web application that uses generative AI to create fictional narratives that are a twist on traditional fairy tales.